ZoneMinder/zmeventnotification/hook_example/README.md

 and make sure you have all the python modules installed.
 Please don't ask me for help unless you show me you've tried hard enough

+As always, if you are trying to figure out how this works, run zmeventnotification in MANUAL mode:

+* `sudo zmdc.pl start zmeventnotification.pl`
+*  change verbose to 1 in `zmeventnotification.ini`
+*  `sudo -u www-data ./zmeventnotification.pl  --config ./zmeventnotification.ini`